The CISO Conundrums, Part 4: MetricsMarch 20, 2020

 In the final part of our 4-part “The CISO Conundrums” series, we explore success metrics challenges that CISOs face.

 Peter Drucker said, “if you can’t measure it, you can’t improve it.”
-And you also wouldn’t know how well you did.
+And you also wouldn’t be able to tell how well you did either.
 In the CISOs’ case, it’s often difficult to find appropriate metrics and measure business alignment.

-CISOs would be deemed effective and successful in their cybersecurity initiatives, if they can clearly demonstrate how these initiatives translate or contributed to business success.
+CISOs would be seen as effective and could be successful in their cybersecurity initiatives if they can clearly demonstrate how these initiatives contribute to business success.
 Part of doing this well includes being great listeners and understanding what it takes for the broader part of the business to succeed.

 When it comes to justifying costs to purchase or improve an existing security solution before any incident happens, CISOs face an uphill battle.
-It’s usually when a real attack or incident happens that all eyes turn to a CISO – in a twist of situation he or she becomes empowered to spend what is needed to mitigate the breach.
+It’s usually when a real attack or incident happens that all eyes turn to a CISO – then in a blink of an eye, he or she becomes empowered to spend what is needed to mitigate the breach.

 Lenny Zeltser, CISO at Axonius suggests risk, cost and context to be areas a CISO should cover when trying to build up a proactive business case for justifying spending that can enhance the organisation’s security posture.

 It’s challenging to get mindshare at the board level when reporting on a technical area like cybersecurity.
-What comes across as everyday language to CISOs – like “TLS”, “DNS”, “malware” and “ransomware” – may be absolutely incomprehensible by CEOs and other C-level executives.
-And when people don’t understand, you lose their mindshare and your chance to influence decisions.
+What comes across as everyday language to CISOs – like “TLS”, “DNS”, “malware” and “ransomware” – may be foreign to CEOs and other C-level executives.
+And when people don’t understand what you are trying to do, you lose your chance to influence decisions.

 Therefore CISOs need to get a better handle on how to clearly communicate their cybersecurity efforts in the context of potential business impact.
 Because should any security incident happen, CISOs need to be able to answer the question: “How badly will that impact our business, and how badly will it impact you?”

 For more content like this, follow us on web and our social channels.